 CE 310 Principles of Early Childhood Education.
 3 Semester Hours.
-(Also listed as ER 310)
+(Students seeking the Technical Education: Early Instructor option will take this course.)

 This course is designed to provide prospective teachers of young children with the historical, theoretical, and practical issues of early childhood education.
 Emphasis is on early childhood philosophical and sociological foundations, facets of development, principles of learning, trends and issues, and program models.